 Preacher Evaluation…Suggestions

-I enjoyed having a yearly evaluation from my elders.
+I enjoyed having my elders evaluate me yearly.
 I want to know how my overseers see me.
 I won’t know unless they tell me.
 Unless they write it, I may forget.
-Unless we discuss what they wrote, I may not have a clear understanding.
+Unless we discuss what they wrote, I may not understand clearly.

-I received this request from an elder-friend in an email recently: “It is time for our first annual elder/preacher evaluation.
+I recently received this email request from an elder friend: “It is time for our first annual elder/preacher evaluation.
 Do you recommend any particular questionnaire or form for us to use?”

 We had a phone conversation.
 I wanted to know more about their thoughts and expectations.